 Poor coverage area detection feature will be supported by APs running 28.5 and above firmware version in Dashboard.

 Client Onboarding and Performance Metrics

 Dashboard will capture onboarding and performance metrics for client devices connected to any wireless SSID in the network to display per-client onboarding and performance scores.
 The onboarding parameters are defined by four steps that the dashboard monitors:

 If there are failures in these steps, the dashboard will change the onboarding metrics for a client device.
 This will help isolate the client devices with the most issues connecting to the wireless network.

 Similar to onboarding metrics, the dashboard will also keep track of the SNR of every client device and provide a performance score.
 An SNR value of 16dB is considered good for a client's performance.
 These onboarding and performance metrics are calculated over a period of two hours while the client is connected to the AP and the time range selected at the top of the page.

-If the dashboard does not have enough data to come up with the percentage values of onboarding and/or performance metrics, or if it's a wired client, the columns will show N/A in the respective fields.
+If the dashboard does not have enough data within the past 2 hours, or if it's a wired client, the Onboarding/Performance columns will show N/A in the respective fields.
 This includes clients that are connected to the network but not sending any traffic or are connected to an AP that cannot run firmware MR27.5 or above.